WayToRussia.Net Guide to Russia

 Below we present the facts about Russian consulates in different countries.
 If you have something to add, please, leave us a note at the end of this page.
 If you need their addresses, please, see our Russian Consulates directory.

 If you are getting a tourist Russian visa in Sweden then you are in trouble.
 In January 2006 a new consul was appointed who was apparently given orders to catch spies.
 So now if you want to apply for a tourist visa in the Russian consulate in Sweden you need to present a confirmation that your hotel stay was fully paid (issued by the same company that issued your visa support together with the hotel).
+If you apply for a business visa, you need to present the documents that prove business relationships with the company that issued your business support.
 You will also need to present originals of all documents.
 If all this is OK for you, then you don't need to read further.
-For those, who are concerned, there are two solutions:
+For those, who are concerned, there is one solution:

-Solution 2): You can apply for a tourist Russian visa in Norway, Denmark, Finland or any other EU country (except Germany and Switzerland as the cosnulates there are sometimes a bit strict) using the same invitation.
+You can apply for a tourist Russian visa in Norway, Denmark, Finland or any other EU country (except Germany and Switzerland as the cosnulates there are sometimes a bit strict) using the same invitation.
+However, you need to have a resident status in one of these countries (all EU citizens have it automatically throughout EU territory).
 As far as we know, these consulates can even accept the documents by post.

 This is the only Russian consulate in Europe that ALWAYS requires originals for ALL business invitations.
 Everything else is fine.